Layer-wise Geometric Approximation Rates for Deep Networks: Introduction

-Finally, from an application-oriented perspective, the two frameworks also tend to emphasize different strengths.
-Standard ResNets have been especially successful in representation-learning tasks such as image classification, where the network is primarily used to extract informative features for a downstream decision rule.
-In such settings, the target is often effectively tied to relatively low-dimensional or discrete outputs, and the main challenge lies in learning robust hierarchical representations of the input.
-By contrast, MGDL is more naturally aligned with regression, operator learning, and PDE-related problems, where the target itself is a function of substantial multiscale or oscillatory complexity.
-In these settings, the grade-wise residual mechanism is particularly well suited to progressively resolving finer-scale structure, and may therefore offer an advantage in capturing high-frequency components.
-We emphasize, however, that this distinction is only heuristic rather than absolute: the point is not that the two architectures apply to disjoint problem classes, but that they are motivated by different mathematical perspectives: feature extraction in one case, and progressive function approximation in the other.
+Finally, the two viewpoints also emphasize different strengths from an application-oriented perspective.
+Standard ResNets have been especially successful in representation-learning tasks such as image classification, where the network is mainly used to extract hierarchical features for a downstream decision rule.
+In such settings, the effective target is often low-dimensional or discrete, and the central issue is the construction of robust feature representations.
+MGDL is more naturally aligned with regression, operator learning, and PDE-related problems, where the target itself is a function with multiscale or oscillatory structure.
+In these settings, a grade-wise residual mechanism is well suited to progressively resolving finer-scale components and high-frequency behavior.
+This distinction is only heuristic rather than absolute: the two frameworks are not restricted to disjoint problem classes, but they are motivated by different mathematical perspectives, namely feature extraction in standard ResNets and progressive function approximation in MGDL.